Last update: January 20, 2021

-$WORKfilesystem is not yet mounted.
-Early users must run their jobs out of
+$WORK) file system is not mounted on Longhorn.
+Users must run all jobs out of

 - You may now subscribe to Longhorn User News.
 Stay up-to-date on Longhorn's status, scheduled maintenances and other notifications.